-Aratac 100 - round, white, scored tablet marked "AM" over breakline over "100" on one side and a "Greek Alpha symbol" on the
+Aratac 100 - round, white, scored tablet marked "AM" over breakline over "100" on one side and a "G" on the other

-Aratac 200 - round, white, scored tablet marked "AM" over breakline over "200" on one side and a "Greek Alpha symbol" on the
+Aratac 200 - round, white, scored tablet marked "AM" over breakline over "200" on one side and a "G" on the other.

 Each pack contains 30 tablets.

 The active ingredient in Aratac is amiodarone hydrochloride.

 Each Aratac 100 tablet contains 100 mg of amiodarone hydrochloride